SnowScriptWinterOfCode/Technical_Writing/array_venusch001.md

 this can be visualised as if containers are present along the length,breadth and height of the array.

 ## ⭐ operations in our array
- a. declaring the array
+ 1. declaring the array
- b. inserting elements in the array(at first , at last , at random position)
+ 2. inserting elements in the array(at first , at last , at random position)
- c. deleting the elements in the array(at first , at last and at the random position)
+ 3. deleting the elements in the array(at first , at last and at the random position)
- d. sorting the elements in the array
+ 4. sorting the elements in the array
- e. performing linear and binary search in the array
+ 5. performing linear and binary search in the array
- f. finding palindromes , duplicate number , maximum element , minimum element
+ 6. finding palindromes , duplicate number , maximum element , minimum element
- g. finding prime , composite , even , armstrong etc.
+ 7. finding prime , composite , even , armstrong etc.

  These are the basic programs for making array's fundamentals to be crystal clear for you.